Talaat Pasha: Premiership

 However territorial loss in the south coincided with diplomatic success with the signing of the Brest-Litovsk treaty in March 1918, with Talaat himself negotiating for Turkey, resulting in the return of Kars, Batumi, and Ardahan after their loss forty years ago.
 Another treaty with the Caucasian states signed in Batum strengthened Turkey's position in a future drive on Baku, which was accomplished by September.
 Spring 1918 was the zenith of Unionist power and Talaat Pasha's political career, followed by a slow realization of defeat in WWI over the summer.
 In a conversation with Cavid, Talaat felt trapped between three "fires": Enver Pasha, who was becoming increasingly erratic and overly optimistic after the breakthrough in the Caucasus; the new sultan Mehmed VI Vahdeddin, an anti-Unionist who was more assertive than his deceased half brother, and the Allied armies advancing from the West and the South.
 As Talaat was returning from Germany to mend worsening relations in late September 1918, he was informed by the Bulgarians they were leaving the war after the breakthrough on the Macedonian Front.
 He told his entourage in the train car "Şimdi bok yedik" ('We've had it', literally 'We've eaten shit').
 Their capitulation left no sufficient forces to check an Allied advance on the Ottoman capital.
-In October 1918, the British defeated both Turkish armies they faced in the Palestinian front.
+Simultaneously the British routed both Turkish armies they faced on the Palestinian front in the Battle of Megiddo.
 With defeat certain (and growing unrest from years of unfettered corruption) Talaat Pasha announced his intention to resign on 8 October 1918 and lead a caretaker government for a few more days.
-Ahmed İzzet Pasha, who was Talaat's choice, succeeded him as Grand Vizier and signed the Armistice of Mudros with the Allies, ending hostilities in the Middle East on 30 October.
+Ahmed İzzet Pasha, who was Talaat's choice, succeeded him as Grand Vizier and signed the Armistice of Mudros with Britain, ending hostilities in the Middle East on 30 October.